Parameterized Algorithms for Locally Minimal Defensive Alliance: FPT algorithm for Locally Minimal Defensive Alliance parameterized by

-This section presents a kernelization algorithm for {\sc Locally Minimal Defensive Alliance} parameterized by solution size. \begin{theorem} on the graphs of minimum degree at least 2, admits a kernel with at most ${f(k)}^{2k^2+4k}$ vertices for some computable function $f(k)$. \end{theorem}
+In this section we present an FPT algorithm for {\sc Locally Minimal Defensive Alliance} when the parameter is the solution size $k$. \begin{theorem} The {\sc Locally Minimal Defensive Alliance} problem restricted to graphs of minimum degree at least 2, admits a kernel with at most ${f(k)}$ vertices for some computable function $f(k)$. \end{theorem}

-\proof By Lemma \ref{diameter}, if $diam(G) \geq 2(k^2+2k)$, then $G$ has a locally minimal defensive alliance of size at least $k$.
-So we assume $diam(G) < 2(k^2+2k)$.
+\proof By Lemma \ref{diameter}, if $diam(G) \geq 8k$, then $G$ has a locally minimal defensive alliance of size at least $k$.
+So we assume $diam(G) < 8k$.
 In order to prove this theorem, we need the following claim:

-\claim If there exists a vertex of degree greater than or equal to $f(k)$ then there always exists a locally minimal defensive alliance of size at least $k$.
+\begin{claim} Let $G$ be a graph with $diam(G) < 8k$.
+If $G$ has a vertex of degree greater than or equal to a sufficiently large computable function $f_0(k)$ then $G$ has a locally minimal defensive alliance of size at least $k$. \end{claim}